-The processing of your personal data and the way in which it is used engages numerous areas of the law;
+The processing of your personal data, and the way in which it is used, engages several areas of the law:-

-This briefing deals with the Data Protection (Jersey) Law 2005 (“the DPJL”)
+This briefing deals with the Data Protection (Jersey) Law 2005 (“the DPJL”).
+The DPJL has now been superseded by Data Protection (Jersey) Law 2018.

 Overview of data protection principles